Oleg Kononenko: Expedition 17

-Kononenko returned to Earth with Expedition 17 commander Sergei Volkov, and spaceflight participant Richard Garriott (who launched aboard Soyuz TMA-13 to the ISS on 12 October 2008 with the Expedition 18 crew).
+Kononenko returned to Earth with Expedition 17 commander Sergei Volkov and spaceflight participant Richard Garriott (who launched aboard Soyuz TMA-13 to the ISS on 12 October 2008 with the Expedition 18 crew).
 They landed at 11:37 p.m EDT 55 miles north of Arkalyk, Kazakhstan.
 They were flown to the Baikonur Cosmodrome by helicopter, and then went on to Zvezdny Gorodok (Star City), Moscow.

 Expedition 30/31

-On 21 December 2011, Kononenko, along with André Kuipers and Donald Pettit, launched to the International Space Station to join the crew of Expedition 30.
-He, along with his fellow crewmembers, arrived at the space station on December 23.
-They returned to Earth on 1 July 2012.